View grant awardees.

 Workshops and Conferences

 Partial support, generally up to $5,000, for organizing conferences on Korea and held in North America, including support for planning meetings for larger conferences funded from other sources.
-Applicants must furnish detailed budgets showing travel expenses and daily costs, along with names and curriculum vitae of key personnel.
+Applicants must furnish detailed budgets showing travel expenses and daily costs and how precisely NEAC funds would be utilized, along with names and curriculum vitae of key personnel.

 All grant applicants must submit their application BY E-MAIL on a NEAC grant application form (choose the "Save File" option to save this Word document to your own computer to fill out and attach to your email application).
 Grant application materials must be submitted by email attachment as one continuous Word document file in the following order: (1) the grant application; (2) project statement; (3) budget; (4) CV(s); and, if applicable (5) any other additional information to: firstname.lastname@example.org.
 Your application must include your name in the e-mail subject line.
 Grant applications must be received by no later than 5:00 p.m.
 Eastern Standard Time (EST) on FEBRUARY 1 for the spring/summer awards and OCTOBER 1 for the fall/winter awards.
 Since current AAS membership is required for your grant application, please be sure to take care of this before the grant application deadline, especially when a deadline falls on the weekend.
 Advisor recommendation letters for eligible graduate student applicants must be sent as an email attachment in PDF format on university letterhead directly by the advisor to the same email@example.com email address and also to arrive by no later than the above stated application deadlines.
 Please note the student applicant name in the advisor recommendation letter file attachment and e-mail subject line.